AI Trail Analysis

 - Snacks

 Given the short distance and paved surface, minimal gear is required.
-Water, sun protection, and comfortable shoes are essential.
-A camera and binoculars will enhance the experience of the panoramic views.
-A light jacket or rain shell is recommended for unpredictable mountain weather.
+Comfortable walking shoes are a must.
+Water, sunscreen, and a hat are essential due to potential sun exposure.
+A camera and binoculars will enhance the enjoyment of the expansive views, and a light jacket is wise due to mountain weather variability.

 Safety tips⌄